A class B RV costs $60k-$190k depending on make, model and options.

 Despite the fact that no two Class B motorhome is identical, there are some particular features which you’ll find in almost every model out there.
 Some of these have been mentioned below:

-•Awning: Your living space can be extended with the help of an outdoor awning which is found in almost every type of Class B motorhome.
+•Awning: Your living space can be extended with the help of an outdoor awning which is found in almost every type.

 •In-Couch Bed / Murphy Bed: Murphy, as well as fold-out beds, will be able to fold into the furniture or wall when none is not using them.
 This will help to save space eventually.